newm-next/newm-next/doc/config.md

 |`focus.animate_on_change`        |`False`        | Show an animation when focus changes                     |
 |`focus.anim_time`                |`0.3`          | Timescale of this animation                              |

-Gradient will be applied only if at least one color (primary or secondary) is applied.
-If not, the value of color will be used.
+Gradient will be applied only if at least one color (`focus.gradient.primary` or `focus.gradient.secondary`) is applied.
+If not, the value of `focus.color` will be used.

 ### Config: Behaviour, keys and gestures